create3000/x_ite/docs/_posts/tutorials/overview.md

 ---
 ## Overview

 We offer here a couple of introductory X3D tutorials on X3D concepts.
-It serves as background material for Titania and X_ITE.
+It serves as background material for [Sunrize](/sunrize/) and X_ITE.

-The only hardware and software requirement for most of the tutorials is a computer with the latest version of Titania or your favorite text editor and X_ITE.
-Titania has extensive documentation.
+The only hardware and software requirement for most of the tutorials is a computer with the latest version of Sunrize or your favorite text editor and X_ITE.
+Sunrize has extensive documentation.
 It is the perfect environment to get started in creating sensational X3D scenes.

 ## Let’s See What We Can Do…